-- Be at school on time and attend regularly; - Listen, learn, practice and be actively involved in class activities; - · Complete school assignments to the best of their ability; - Behave in a manner that allows teachers to teach and students to learn; - Act in a manner that will not cause harm to the body, feelings and property of others; - · Include others; - Follow directions.
+- · Be at school on time and attend regularly; - Listen, learn, practice and be actively involved in class activities; - · Complete school assignments to the best of their ability; - Behave in a manner that allows teachers to teach and students to learn; - Act in a manner that will not cause harm to the body, feelings and property of others; - · Include others; - Follow directions; - Be honest: - Personify the characteristics of being an Outstanding Wise Leader.

-It is expected that students will adhere to these expectations on curricular and extracurricular field trips.
+It is expected that students will consistently adhere to these expectations daily, including curricular and extracurricular field trips.